estrategasdigitales/nazonokusa/jx/docs/overview.md

 is always sent to the standard output.
 Capture it or pipe it with standard redirect or pipe operations (`>` or `|`).

-It is very important that the input path have an absolute filepath at this time.
+It is very important that the input path have an absolute file path at this time.

 ### Writing Recipes